DS 3 Crossback E-TENSE practicality & boot space

 DS 3 Crossback E-TENSE interior space, storage & comfort

-In terms of storage, you’ll find a pair of small but perfectly positioned door bins, as well as a handy cubbyhole between the front seats.
-The glovebox on right-hand-drive cars is compromised due to the position of the fuse box; a frustration on myriad Peugeot and Citroen models from the last decade or so.
+For storage, there's a pair of small but perfectly positioned door bins, as well as a handy cubbyhole between the front seats.
+The glovebox on right-hand-drive cars is compromised due to the position of the fuse box; a frustration on myriad Peugeot and Citroen models for years.

-The E-TENSE’s boot is identically sized to the one you’ll find in the petrol and diesel DS 3, and at 350 litres is on par with most family hatchbacks.
-It’s much bigger than the MINI Electric's but smaller than the 451-litre boot in the Kia e-Niro.
+The E-TENSE’s boot is identically sized to the one you’ll find in the petrol and diesel DS 3 Crossback, and at 350 litres is on par with most family hatchbacks.
+It’s much bigger than the MINI Electric's, but smaller than the 451-litre boot in the Kia e-Niro.

 There’s very little in the way of underfloor storage, which means you need to store the car’s charging cables at home or loose in the boot.
 There’s no added practicality in the form of a front storage space, either, due to the amount of mechanical components under the bonnet.